harmonwood/harmons-tech-primer/docs/documention/mkdocs.md

 pip install mkdocs
 ```

-I don't bother with anything else as I alwasy use a docker container for MkDocs.
+I don't bother with anything else as I always use a docker container for MkDocs.

+Note: If you are using `mkdocs gh-deploy` you will need to install the "ADD_MODULES" locally as well to get gh-deploy to work.

 ## Docker Compose